Are you looking for a phonics-based literacy curriculum for your child?

 It’s all about exploding the code, cracking the phonics code.
 No surprises here, then.
 Explode the code is a phonics-based program.

-Not only that, it’s also an Orton-Guilligham based curriculum.
+Not only that, it’s also an Orton-Gilligham based curriculum.

-What is the Orton-Guilligham Approach to Teaching Reading?
+What is the Orton-Gilligham Approach to Teaching Reading?

-The Orton-Guilingham (OG) approach to teaching reading was developed back in the early 20thcentury by Samuel Torrey Orton, a neuropsychiatrist and pathologist at Columbia University, and the educator and phycologist Anna Guilligham, to help struggling readers and students with dyslexia.
+The Orton-Gilingham (OG) approach to teaching reading was developed back in the early 20thcentury by Samuel Torrey Orton, a neuropsychiatrist and pathologist at Columbia University, and the educator and phycologist Anna Gilligham, to help struggling readers and students with dyslexia.

 It is an explicit, structured and extremely gradual method of introducing new concepts.